DINA-Web/classifications-ng-docker/README.md

 Use `make build` to generate the image, and push to Docker Hub with `make release`.

+Use `make dyntaxa-dl` to pull up-to-date Dyntaxa data

-## Questions / issues / discussions
+## TODO / Questions / issues / discussions

+- Refactor the dyntaxa conversion to dwca